Ubaidb936/mathGPT/README.md

 ### Improvements:
-1. Use change of thought to evaluate the approach of the student LLM as well.
+1. Use chain of thought to evaluate the approach of the student LLM as well.
 2. Include other math problems as well.